Easy Sesame Chicken

 Pin Recipe

 Because there are so many different versions, let’s go over some of the other options.
-This version is the best one though, especially if you’re reliving your mall food court childhood.
+Howver, this version is the best one for reliving your mall food court childhood.

 • Baked Sesame Chicken: You can dredge the chicken in flour, egg, and finally in panko.
 Spray the pieces of chicken with some vegetable oil spray and bake at 375 degrees for 25 minutes.
 Toss with sesame sauce then continue baking for an additional ten minutes.

-• Honey Sesame Chicken: Replace the brown sugar in the recipe with honey for a more pronounced honey sesame chicken recipe.
-You’ll also love making Chinese Honey Chicken without any of the sesame flavors.
+• Honey Sesame Chicken: Replace the brown sugar in the recipe with honey for a more pronounced, sweet, honey taste.

 Photo used in a previous version of this post.